ZaidGhazal/Project_4_DataWrangling/README.md

 The last file is a text file that contains information about each tweet.
 The file's data is collected using tweepy library to query the Twitter's API.
 From this file, I will get the like(s) count (favorite_count) and the retweet(s) count (retweet_count) for each tweet id by constructing a dataFrame using Pandas and NumPy.image.png

 Conclusion
 Finally, I joined the favorite_count, retweet_count, and breed columns into the cleaned twitter-archive dataset and saved the resultant dataset as twitter_archive_master.csv.
-Also, I accomplished a group of investigations and insights on the final dataset (twitter_archive_master.csv) that can be found in the act_report.html file.image.png
+Also, I accomplished a group of investigations and insights on the final dataset (twitter_archive_master.csv) that can be found in the act_report.html file.